VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 Parameter sweeps are a very common use of ``VPLanet``, and the team has developed a set of Python and command line tools to facilitate their completion and analysis.
-In brief, :code:`VSPACE` builds a set of initial conditions, :code:`multi-planet` performs the simulations, and :code:`bigplanet` compresses the data and streamlines analysis.
+In brief, :code:`VSPACE` builds a set of initial conditions, :code:`multi-planet` performs the simulations, and :code:`BigPlanet` compresses the data and streamlines analysis.
 The following guide explains how to use these tools with an example based on Earth's internal thermal evolution.
 Files for the example presented here can be found in `examples/ParameterSweep